jonBarcus/blog/_posts/2018-02-27-rebuilding-my-dev-envr-part1.md

 Run `hash -r` in Terminal and that will clear some cached executable paths and when you run `git --version` again you should see the version of git that you installed!

-###What's Next?
+### What's Next?
 Ruby!

 Ruby is what I know right now, so that's my focus here.
-Again, not being dogmatic here, but I prefer [**rbenv **](http://*)instead of **RVM**.
+Again, not being dogmatic here, but I prefer [**rbenv](https://github.com/rbenv/rbenv)instead of **RVM.
 There's a nice and simple comparision [here](https://github.com/rbenv/rbenv/wiki/Why-rbenv%3F) if you want to take a look.
 If not, we'll get to installing rbenv and Ruby.

 Inside Terminal, let's run `brew install rbenv`